 If you can’t answer those questions, please ask your hospital doctors and nurses for more information.
 It is their responsibility to make sure you have it all.
 If you still don't have everything you need, ask for a nursing supervisor.

-Find a healthcare service with healthdirect’s Find a health service tool or call 1800 022 222 for 24-hour health advice and information.
+Find a healthcare service with healthdirect’s Service Finder tool or call 1800 022 222 for 24-hour health advice and information.

 Use this Question Builder tool to help prepare for a medical appointment by creating a list of questions to ask your doctor.